-- Recognize that it is a habit that you’ve built, not an uncontrollable reflex.
+- Recognize that it’s a habit that you’ve built, not an uncontrollable reflex.

-- Accept and get comfortable with the fact that it is natural to notice attractive women.
-The goal here is not to eliminate noticing, but rather how often you look and for how long.
+- Accept and get comfortable with the fact that it’s natural to notice attractive women.
+The goal here isn't to eliminate noticing, but rather how often you look and for how long.

 Looking for More?
 Check Out These Articles

-- Money Can't Buy The Happiness Therapy For Men Can
+- Money Can't Buy The Happiness, But Therapy For Men Can

-- Stress Management For Men Who Have Stress
+- Stress Management For Men Who Are Overwhelmed

-- Most Men Like To Look At Porn And I Want To Know Why
+- Men Like To Look At Porn And I Want To Know Why

 - Get More Help Understanding Men